top of page

 7 Ways of Daily Ahimsa Practice:

-1. Health: what external substances (pills, vapes, plants, alcohol, sugar) do I abuse everyday?
+1. Addictions: what external substances (pills, vapes, plants, alcohol, sugar) do I abuse everyday?
 Addictions are always a hidden way of harm, and can only be conquered by TRUTH and ACCEPTANCE, followed by using professional help.
 Asking for help is the smartest and most loving thing we can do for ourselves, our loved ones, and our community.

 4. Forgive yourself and others 100% everyday.
 EVERYONE, EVERY DAY.
 This is a follow-up to taking honest action on steps 1-3.